 In 2017, the collection of rainfall data has been improved for a more consistent, accurate, and reliable data set that can be accessed directly from a shellfish staff member's computer or phone.
-With assistance from the National Weather Service's, Southeastern River Forecast Center, the development of the South Carolina Shellfish Rainfall Program was introduced and utilized.
+With assistance from the National Weather Service's Southeastern River Forecast Center, the development of the South Carolina Shellfish Rainfall Program was introduced and utilized.
 This new technology provides shellfish program staff with real-time daily updates for rainfall accumulation in each of the South Carolina shellfish growing management areas, as well as providing critical triggers that alert staff to when rainfall thresholds for closures are exceeded.

-Historical mean annual rainfall is normally about 49.31" for the 30-year mean rainfall totals (NOAA Climatological Data Center).
+The annual total rainfall in 2022 for Shellfish Management Area 13 was 52.00 inches, which was more than the 10-year annual mean rainfall of 47.62 inches.
 Approximately 40% of the annual rainfall falls in the three-month period from June to August, with August typically being the wettest month.
 Weather patterns during this time period are often characterized by thunderstorms and shower activity of short duration.
 The months of July, August, and September historically have the greatest numbers of days with rainfall exceeding 1.00".
 The months of December through March historically have the greatest number of days with rainfall exceeding 0.10" and 0.50".
 Rainfall events during these months are typically of a longer duration.

-Prevailing wind direction during January through February is generally from the west to northwest with an average speed of 8-12 MPH.
-During the months of March through August, wind direction is typically a southerly component at an average speed of 7-10 MPH and September through December normally maintains a north-north easterly wind direction with an average speed of 6-8 MPH.
-(NOAA Climatological Data Center)
+The prevailing wind direction during January through February is generally from the west to northwest with an average speed of 8-12 MPH.
+During the months of March through August, wind direction is typically a southerly component at an average speed of 7-10 MPH and September through December normally maintains a north-north easterly wind direction with an average speed of 6-8 MPH (NOAA Climatological Data Center.)

 The South Edisto River originates in the midlands of South Carolina and flows approximately 140 miles through the piedmont and coastal plain until it enters the Atlantic Ocean at Edisto Beach.
-The river discharges an annual mean of 2,457 cubic feet per second, based on data collected at a USGS gauging station (USGS 02175000) located at river mile 59.9 (at the Highway 61 bridge in Dorchester County).
+The river discharges an annual mean of 2,457 cubic feet per second, based on data collected at a USGS gauging station (USGS 02175000) located at river mile 59.9 (at the

+Highway 61 bridge in Dorchester County).
 There is significant impact from freshwater inflow, in the form of low salinities and high fecal coliform concentrations, to stations in the South Edisto River, particularly in the winter and spring.

 Water flows from the South Edisto River and enters the headwaters of Bailey Creek through tidal flats located between the two water bodies as well as a direct confluence.
 During heavy discharges from the Edisto River, salinity levels from Bailey Creek to the confluence of St. Pierre Creek with Saint Helena Sound are affected.
 There is a direct correlation between the Edisto River flow data and the salinities.
 The salinity reduction is proportional to the increase in river flows.
 On average, it appears that higher flows recorded at USGS gauging station USGS 02175000 take approximately 6 to 8 days to impact the salinities in Area 13.
 The effects on salinity appear to occur during river discharges greater than 400 cubic feet per second.
 Lower salinities have an influence on fecal coliform results.
-Data reviewed from 2005 through 2011 for Bailey Creek and St. Pierre Creek shows an approximately 18% difference in the geometric mean and a 20% difference in the 90th percentile when salinities are below 25 ppt at station 13-04.
-Even though these correlations can be established, the fecal coliform results still fall within the Restricted classification 40% of the time; therefore, managing this area under a Conditional classification is not practical at this time.
 River flow data may be found at the following USGS site: http://waterdata.usgs.gov/sc/nwis/current/?type=flow.